-Multi-Shot mode is a vendor-unique trigger mode that allows the user to fire a single hardware or software trigger and have the camera acquire and stream a predetermined number of images at the current frame rate.
+Multi-Shot mode is a vendor-unique trigger mode that allows the user to fire a single hardware or software trigger and have the camera acquire and stream a predetermined number of images.

 The number of images to be acquired is determined by the parameter specified with the trigger mode.
 This allows up to 255 images to be acquired from a single trigger.
 Setting the parameter to 0 results in a non-free running, non-overlap mode.
+If Trigger Mode 14 is supported by the camera, setting the parameter to 0 results in a non-free running, overlap mode.